Check our video tutorial above on how to wrap your hands for Boxing, Kickboxing, MMA, Muay Thai or any other contact sport.

 - Roll your wrap back down to your wrist and secure it with Velcro.

-If it sounds complicated, don’t worry; it really does get easier.
+If it sounds complicated, don’t worry; it does get easier.

 Making sure your hands are properly wrapped means that you can spend more time training and less time being injured.
 Wrap your hands the right way and you can practice punching with all your strength, rather than building bad punching technique because you’re afraid of injuring yourself.